What Kind of Food Can You Eat with Braces?

 What Can You Eat in the First Week of Braces?

 Your mouth may be sore or sensitive after you first get braces, and you’ll need to learn how to chew differently.
-As a result, it’s common for patients to ask what you can eat in the first week of braces.
+As a result, it’s common for patients to ask what they can eat in the first week of braces.

 We recommend choosing soft, easy-to-chew foods during the first week following your appointment.
 Some of the best foods to eat include: